 - Added BCAAs may help during and after training to support muscle synthesis

-- Added black pepper extract may help speed up absorption
+- Added black pepper extract might help speed up absorption

 - Outlift has a very high dose of caffeine, making it unsuitable for evening trips to the gym